philosophydan/philosophydan.github.io/CSPL.md

 published: true
 ---

 The Computational Social Philosophy Lab (CSPL) is an interdisciplinary group of researchers that investigates questions of **social epistemology**, **philosophy of science**, and **political philosophy** using **agent-based computer models** with an eye toward empirical results.
 CSPL is structured roughly like a scientific lab group, but it involves several faculty in different disciplines (including philosophy, political science, psychology, and complex systems) at different institutions.
+Working together since 2009, our research has resulted in a number of insights about diversity and polarization in groups, the nature of expertise, how information moves in groups, how democracies can improve or hinder information flow, and how representative and direct democracies compare.

-Our most recent research uses agent-based computer simulations to model diversity, group deliberation, and how group polarization can be produced, maintained, and destroyed by various mechanisms.
+Recently, we've been thinking a lot about the dynamics of juries, the role of diversity in teams and larger groups, the dynamics of representational democracies, and how scientific institutions should be structured to better advance scientific aims.
+This research uses agent-based computer simulations to model diversity and expertise in group deliberation, and how group polarization can be produced, maintained, and destroyed by various mechanisms.
 Our research has implications for measuring and understanding the mechanisms of diversity and polarization in societies and small groups, the dynamics and optimization of small group discussions, and the roles of diversity and expertise in groups.

 For more information, contact [Prof. Daniel J. Singer](http://www.danieljsinger.com) ([singerd@phil.upenn.edu](mailto:singerd@phil.upenn.edu)) or [Patrick Grim](http://www.pgrim.org/).

-## Selected Current CSPL Projects
+## Sample CSPL Projects

 - Diversity and its Effects on Group Deliberation: Using a model of group deliberation where agents exchange reasons for beliefs, we investigate how diversity can affect group deliberation.
-In a paper under review, we show that diversity in juries can affect jury outcomes in four distinct ways.
+In a recent paper, we show that diversity in juries can affect jury outcomes in four distinct ways.
 In a project in progress, we show that social diversity can have permanent epistemic benefits for groups, in contrast to much of the extant work on diversity in groups that focuses on functional and transient diversity.

 - Group Deliberation Dynamics: Using a model of theoretical group deliberation where agents exchange reasons for beliefs and premises in arguments in a simple non-monotonic logic, we ask how  deliberation effects epistemic properties of the group (like who knows what and when) and how different properties might be optimized (asking, for example, whether a devil's advocate is helpful or whether certain social network structures are conducive to good outcomes).